Meenakshi Narain Mentoring Award

 The award consists of a certificate indicating the citation chosen by the selection committee, to be awarded at the next DPF Meeting.
 DPF will reimburse reasonable travel expenses for travel to the award ceremony.

-Awarded to Rafael Lang, Purdue University, for his outstanding commitment to mentoring the next generation of scientists, particularly through the development of an exemplary undergraduate research program that has opened the door to dark matter research to hundreds of students; for his mentorship of postdocs and graduate students; and for his far reaching and impactful public engagement activities.
+“For his outstanding commitment to mentoring the next generation of scientists, particularly through the development of an exemplary undergraduate research program that has opened the door to dark matter research to hundreds of students; for his mentorship of postdocs and graduate students; and for his far reaching and impactful public engagement activities."

 Award Committee: Pearl Sandick (Chair), Tim M.P.
 Tait (Chair Elect), Tesla Jeltema, Josh Klein, Konstantin Matchev

 2020 Tesla Jeltema, UC Santa Cruz

 “For her dedication to mentoring young physicists through hands-on, heartfelt, and effective engagement, and in applying this broadly, to many students at all levels and through many programs, making particle physics an inclusive and productive environment for everyone.”